Working for the Department

 Preparing for an interview

-- Take along a copy of your application; the panel won't mind if you want to refer to it during your interview.
+- Take a copy of your application to the interview.

 What happens after the interview?